nitishp/ml_notes/deep_learning/convolutional_neural_networks/Week1.md

   * If you have a n x n image, and an f x f filter, the result is a (n - f + 1, n - f + 1) image
   * To counteract this you can pad the input image all around to make sure it retains the same original size.
 This is called a "Same" convolution.
   * If you do no padding, this is a "valid" convolution
+  * You never add padding to the 3rd layer
 * Strided convolutions
   * Instead of hopping over the input matrix one pixel at a time, you can take a stride of $s$ steps
   * This makes the final output matrix: